nicoaws/dncs-lab/README.md

         +----------------------------------------------------------------------+
 # Implementation

-Now that we have defined the ip adresses, we configurate the interfaces and sets up the static routing for all devices.
+Now that we have defined the ip adresses, we have to configurate the interfaces and sets up the static routing for all devices.
 ## router-1.sh
 For router-1 we set up also the vlans.
 ```